 There are occasions when public safety receives a request for a well-being check.
-When exigent circumstances are present, public safety officers are authorized to enter a student's room to check on the student's status.
+When exigent circumstances are present, Public Safety officers are authorized to enter a student's room to check on the student's status.
 In the course of that Wellness Check, should the officer(s) notice anything that is either unlawful or contrary to University policy, the officer may address the matter under the criminal law or the Student Code of Conduct as appropriate.

-3. Medical Amnesty:
+5. Medical Amnesty:

 West Chester University's priority is for the safety and well-being of WCU students.
-The WCU Medical Amnesty policy has been instituted to encourage students to seek emergency medical assistance in situations that are possibly life-threatening due to alcohol or drug use, without fear of conduct violations for alcohol and drug use.
-In order for a student to receive medical amnesty, the student seeking assistance must:
+The WCU Medical Amnesty policy has been instituted to encourage students and bystanders to seek emergency medical assistance in situations that are possibly life-threatening due to alcohol or drug use, without fear of conduct violations for alcohol and drug use.
+In order for the bystander and student needing assistance to receive medical amnesty from the University, the bystander seeking assistance must:

-- a.
-Call 911, Public Safety, Police, Emergency Services, or otherwise contact an other Authorized University Representative based on a reasonable belief that someone, including themselves, is in need of immediate medical assistance; - b.
-Reasonably believe that they were the first person to make the 911 call or a call to Public Safety, Police, Emergency Services, or otherwise contact an other Authorized University Representative and reported that a person needed immediate medical assistance; - Provide their own name to the 911 operator, Public Safety, Police Emergency Officer, University Staff or other Authorized University Representative; - d.
+- Call 911, Public Safety, Police, Emergency Services, or otherwise contact an other Authorized University Representative based on a reasonable belief that someone, including themselves, is in need of immediate medical assistance; - b.
+Reasonably believe that they were the first person to make the 911 call or a call to Public Safety, Police, Emergency Services, or otherwise contact an other Authorized University Representative and reported that a person needed immediate medical assistance: - c.
+Provide their own name to the 911 operator, Public Safety, Police Emergency Officer, University Staff or other Authorized University Representative:

+- d.
 Remain with the person needing medical assistance until emergency health care providers have arrived and taken care of the person in need of medical assistance; and - e.
 Comply with post event educational/counseling objectives issued by the Office of Wellness Promotion and/or the Office of Student Conduct.